kishanpatel2003/TicTacToe_Bot/README.md

 [![Python](https://img.shields.io/badge/Python-Algorithmic%20Solving-blue)](https://www.python.org)

-This is a Tic Tac Toe game implementation with an AI bot that uses the minimax algorithm with alpha-beta pruning to make optimal moves.
+Created a Tic Tac Toe game implementation with an AI bot that uses the minimax algorithm with alpha-beta pruning to make optimal moves.
 The bot is designed to never lose in Tic Tac Toe.
 Below is a brief overview of the code structure and how the game works.

 # Game Board Representation
 The game board is represented using a 2D list called gameBoard.
 Each cell in the board holds either a number from 1 to 9 (representing an empty position) or 'X' or 'O' (representing player moves).
 The board is printed to the console after each move.